gt-cs3220-23fall/cs3220-labs/lab3/README.md

 Go to “Sources” panel and right click on your block design name, click on “Create HDL wrapper”.
 Click on “Let Vivado manage wrapper and auto-update” option and click on “OK”.

-Make the design_wrapper as a *top module* by right click it in the source code "Set as Top".
+Make the design_wrapper as a *top module* by right click it in the source code and choose "Set as Top".

 #### [7] Synthesize/implementation/generate bitstreams